Fuse Dollar V3 (FUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fuse Dollar V3 Price Prediction for 2025–2050

-According to your Fuse Dollar V3 price prediction, the value of FUSD is expected to change by 238.64%, reaching a price of 3.3265USD by 2050.
+According to your Fuse Dollar V3 price prediction, the value of FUSD is expected to change by 238.64%, reaching a price of 3.3203USD by 2050.

 Short Term Fuse Dollar V3 Price Prediction For Today, Tomorrow, This Week, and 30 Days